CogComp/lbjava/lbjava/doc/20NEWSGROUP.md

 does not specify the possible newsgroup names or any other particulars about the content of our example objects.
 The only reason that this LBJava code results in a newsgroup classifier is because we give it training data that induces one.
-If we want a spam detector instead, we need only change data sources; the LBJava code need not change.\footnote{Of course, we may want to change the names of our classifiers in that case for clarity's sake.}
+If we want a spam detector instead, we need only change data sources; the LBJava code need not change.(Of course, we may want to change the names of our classifiers in that case for clarity's sake.)

-%\section{Importing an External Classifier} <- maybe this goes with the above.

-\section{Using {\tt NewsgroupClassifier} in a Java Program}
+## Using `NewsgroupClassifier` in a Java Program
+TODO

-\section{Compiling Our Learning Based Program with LBJava}
+## Compiling Our Learning Based Program with LBJava
+TODO